5.1: Energy balance for Stream in Control Volume#

 Problem statement:#

-1kg of steam is confined in a space of the size \(1\:m^3\) where the thermometer measures \(400 ^{\circ} C\).
+1kg of steam is confined in a space of the size 1m3 with a temoerature of 400C.
 Using CoolProp as a tool to extract thermodynamic properties, determine:

-the steam is then heated to double the pressure reading while the space is kept from expanding.
+The steam is then heated to double the pressure while the volume does not change.
 Determine the following:

-c)how much heat is require to do so
+c) how much heat is require to do this

-d)what would be the answer if \(C_v\) is used instead of CoolProp?
+d) how would this change if if Cv is used instead of CoolProp?
 What assumptions are made?

 Solution Approach for a)#